 Mercy complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-Mercy does not exclude people or treat them differently because of race, color, national origin, sex, religion, age, disability, sexual orientation, or gender identity.
+Mercy does not exclude people or treat them differently because of race, color, national origin, sex, religion, age, military or veteran status, disability, sexual orientation, or gender identity.

 Mercy provides free aids and services to people with disabilities to communicate effectively with us, such as qualified sign language interpreters and written information in other formats.

 Mercy also provides free language services to people whose primary language is not English, such as qualified interpreters and information written in other languages.
 If you need these services, you or your representative can contact your local Mercy facility.

-If you believe that Mercy has failed to provide these services or discriminated in another way on the basis of race, color, national origin, sex, religion, age, disability, sexual orientation, or gender identity, you can file a grievance with Mercy by mail or phone at:
+If you believe that Mercy has failed to provide these services or discriminated in another way on the basis of race, color, national origin, sex, religion, age, military or veteran status, disability, sexual orientation, or gender identity, you can file a grievance with Mercy by mail or phone at:

 14528 S. Outer 40, Suite 100